H3imdall-dev/DoginalsRecursiveCollectionCreator/THISREADMEONLY.md

 now we will generate all the files needed for your recursive collection

-run generatehtml.py
+run "python3 generatehtml.py"

 it will prompt you for:-
 the collection name
 the canvas height
 the canvas width

-The Inscription id of the master .. make sure this is the correct one it is vital or your whole collection will be broken IMPORTANT
+**The Inscription id of the master .. make sure this is the correct one it is vital or your whole collection will be broken IMPORTANT**

 then it will show you all your layers  and how many traits are in each layer